TasneemJawabreh/starter_project-main/README.md

 ### 5-Babel
 ### 6-Cors

+## API Credentials

+This project requires API credentials to interact with the Geonames, Weatherbit, and Pixabay APIs.
+You will need to sign up for each service, obtain the API keys, and update them in the project before running the application.

+### 1. Geonames API
+- Sign up at [Geonames](https://www.geonames.org/) to get your API key (username).
+- Update the `GEONAME_USERNAME` variable in your `.env` file with your Geonames username.

+### 2. Weatherbit API
+- Create an account at [Weatherbit](https://www.weatherbit.io/) to get your API key.
+- Update the `API_KEY` variable in your `.env` file with your Weatherbit API key.

+### 3. Pixabay API
+- Register at [Pixabay](https://pixabay.com/api/docs/) to obtain your API key.
+- Update the `PIXABAY_KEY` variable in your `.env` file with your Pixabay API key.

 ## License
 This project is licensed under the MIT License - see the `LICENSE.txt` file for details.